 Should I memorise answers for UK visa interview questions?

 No, avoid memorising scripted answers.
 Rehearsed responses sound unnatural and may raise suspicion.
-Instead, thoroughly understand your application details and practice explaining your plans naturally.
+Instead, thoroughly understand your application details and practise explaining your plans naturally.
 Authenticity is more convincing than perfectly polished but robotic answers.
+UKVI officers are trained to detect coached responses.

 How soon after the interview will I get my UK visa decision?

 Standard processing after a UK visitor visa interview typically takes 3-6 weeks.
 Priority services, where available for an additional fee, can reduce this to 5-10 working days.
+Super Priority service (24 hours) is only available at very limited locations.
 Processing times vary by location and season, with delays common during peak travel periods.

 Can I reschedule my UK visa interview?

 Yes, but only for valid reasons such as medical emergencies or unavoidable circumstances.
 Contact the Visa Application Centre immediately to request rescheduling.
-Be aware that multiple rescheduling requests may delay your application and could raise questions about your commitment.
+Be aware that multiple rescheduling requests may delay your application and could raise questions about your commitment to the visit.

 What happens if I'm too nervous during my UK visa interview?

 Some nervousness is completely normal and expected by interview officers.
 Take deep breaths, request a moment to compose yourself if needed, and ask for clarification if you do not understand a question.
-Focus on answering honestly—genuine responses are more important than perfect delivery.
+Focus on answering honestly — genuine responses are more important than perfect delivery.
+Officers distinguish between normal nervousness and the kind of evasiveness that suggests dishonesty.